replicatedhq/docs/docs/packaging-an-application/docker-swarm.md

 Custom preflight checks are not currently supported when running in Swarm mode.
 These will be available in a future release.

 ### Admin Commands
-Admin commands are fully supported when running in Swarm mode.
+{{< version version="2.8.0" >}} Admin commands are fully supported when running in Swarm mode.
 Your yaml will need to specify a Swarm service in which to run the admin command.
 If multiple containers are part of the service then replicated will choose a random container in which to run the command.
 See the example below:

 ```yml
 properties: